 PCD seeks to enroll students from diverse backgrounds who have shown consistently strong academic achievement, as well as responsible citizenship, intellectual curiosity, and the desire to be respectful and actively engaged members of their school community.

 There are several components of the application, which help our office assess compatibility between the prospective student and the school.
 The process for each candidate at every grade level is personal, thorough, and self-reflective.

 A COMPLETED APPLICATION FOR ADMISSION CONSISTS OF THE FOLLOWING:

 - An application form, including a $60 non-refundable application fee ($135 for international student applications).
 The application may be completed online or downloaded from the file gallery on the right side of this page.
 You may request a fee reduction here.

 - Official transcript from current school (current and previous years), including standardized testing

 - Entrance exam.
 Students must take either the ISSE or SSAT.
-For test dates, please visit Welcome to PCD or Key Dates.
+For test dates, please visit Key Dates.
 Applicants to grades 10 and 11 may submit PSAT, SAT, or ACT results in lieu of the ISEE or SSAT.

 - Teacher Recommendations: one from the current English teacher and one from the current Mathematics teacher